-In preparation for the season, I’ve created a list of over 20+ places in Los Angeles where you can see wildflowers.
+In preparation for the season, I’ve created a list of over 20+ places in Los Angeles where you can see wildflowers in 2024.
 From Antelope Valley all the way down to the coastal shores of Malibu, you can see several species of wildflowers including the California Poppy, Giant Coreopsis and Hummingbird Sage.

 Just remember to enjoy them and please don’t pick them!